 Part 3 of the PDC conclusions/comments section of the summary report suggests that the location be flushed for a minimum of 30 seconds prior to use.

-The PDC summary and follow up summary can be found in Appendix A of this report.
+The PDCs initial water quality summary report and the follow up water quality summary can be found in Appendix A of this report.